 So, without further ado, let’s jump into some pros and cons.

-When thinking about wood worktops for a kitchen, you’ll most likely be looking at a hardwood such as oak, walnut or iroko.
+When thinking about wood countertops for a kitchen, you’ll most likely be looking at a hardwood such as oak, walnut or iroko.

 - Compared to stone, wood can be relatively cheap, although this depends on which wood and granite stone you’re looking at.